Discover Marsabit National Park

 The Misty Montane Paradise

-The vast wildlife includes everything, from elephants, buffalo, giraffe, lion, leopard, zebra and baboon, to the unique East African animals, including greater/lesser Kudu, hyena and kirk’s dik-dik.
+The vast wildlife includes everything, from elephants, buffalo, giraffe, lion, leopard, zebra and baboon, to the unique East African animals, including greater/lesser Kudu, hyena and kirkтАЩs dik-dik.

-Marsabit National Park Entry Fees
+What is Marsabit National Park Entry Fees?

 | | Citizen | Resident | Non-Resident |